LIZ FROST, M.A. Ed, RP – The heart and soul of Sugar Ridge.

 After attending my first retreat decades ago I began to dream of a space in the woods to share the experience with others.
 I’m a rather stubborn individual and was very determined to make this dream a reality despite the incredible number of roadblocks along the way.
 I have committed myself to embodying mindfulness and emotional intelligence in all that I do.
 I love sharing what I’ve learned, and after 25 years of mindfulness training I still believe I’m scratching the surface and have much to learn.
 As I say in all my workshops, “We’re never done”.

 I worked as a Chartered Accountant in Toronto in what I think of as my `other life’.
-I became vegetarian at age 25, started meditating and studying holistic health and nutrition for fun, and left the corporate world at age 30 — in what I now call my ‘early mid-life crisis’.
+I became vegetarian around age 25, started meditating and studying holistic health and nutrition for fun, and left the corporate world at age 30 — in what I now call my ‘early mid-life crisis’.
 I didn’t know what I wanted to do, I just knew I wasn’t meant to sit in an office.
 I traveled, backpack style, for a couple years before returning to school.
 After completing an M.A.
 Ed. through Mount Saint Vincent University, I became a Registered Psychotherapist (RP) and see clients outside of my work at Sugar Ridge.
 Retreats at Sugar Ridge are therapeutic the way time in a forest and fresh air are, but they aren’t psychotherapy.